Dash0 Raises $110M Series B at $1B Valuation

 # Send data via gRPC to a local Collector

-The value should point to the OpenTelemetry Collector (recommended) or an observability backend that will receive the data.
-Default ports are 4317 for gRPC and 4318 for HTTP, but your deployment may use different ones so do adjust accordingly.
+The value should point to an OpenTelemetry Collector (the recommended pattern) or directly to an observability backend that accepts OTLP.
+Default ports are 4317 for gRPC and 4318 for HTTP, but your deployment may use different ones so adjust accordingly.

 Exporting data to Dash0 over gRPC